 Sail off to Epidavros

-Stop over for a few hours to visit the ancient theater of Epidaurus or Swimming and fun
+Stopover for a few hours to visit the ancient theatre of Epidaurus or Swimming and fun

 Early Afternoon sail off to Agistri Island

 Sail off to the island of Moni which is nature’s lovers’ paradise with adequate time for swimming in the clear blue waters

 Overnight in Athens (Kalamaki Marina)